 Find a Holistic IOP in New Hampshire at A Better State

 An intensive outpatient program can offer the same resources for clients as residential treatment.
 If you’re prepared to make a change and have a safe place to live sober, an IOP could be the correct decision for you.
 At A Better State, we know that recovery is a community effort.
 That’s why our holistic, trauma-informed programs provide flexible daytime and evening PHPs and IOPs.
 We help our clients get the care they need without sacrificing their daily lives.
-Call us now at 781.412.1488 to find the proper IOP for you.
+Contact us now at 781.412.1488 to learn more about the benefits of intensive outpatient programs and to find a proper IOP for you.